-BICYCLES, SCOOTERS & SKATEBOARDS - All bicycles must be stored in the racks provided by the school.
-Scooters and skateboards must be stored in lockers for 6th, 7th and 8th graders.
-Fifth graders may store them in their homerooms.
+BICYCLES, SCOOTERS & SKATEBOARDS - All bicycles and scooters must be stored in the racks provided by the school.
+Skateboards must be stored below lockers for 6th, 7th and 8th graders, and below backpack hooks in 5th grade.
 To ensure security, students should provide their own individual bike locks.
 We expect students to wear helmets.
 We also encourage students to license their bikes.
 Kent Middle School does not assume liability for scooters, skateboards or bicycles brought to school or for riders who do not wear a helmet.

 Bikes must be walked at all times on campus.
-Riding bicycles and scooters on campus between 8:00am and 4:00 pm is not permitted.
+Riding bicycles and scooters on campus between 8:00am and 4:00PM is not permitted.